Are you interested in starting a postnatal yoga routine?

 Yes, you can do yoga even after a c-section.
 But, we often recommend that you wait around 8 weeks before doing it.

 The reason is that yoga can put a lot of stress on your abdominal area.
-I’ll specifically cover a few poses that you might want to avoid, a little later.

 It is important to remember that a c-section is major abdominal surgery.
 Your tissues need several weeks to heal.